Your Roadmap to Risk Reduction!

 A third-party assessment begins with reviewing the key assets of the organization and prioritizing their value to the business.
 These range from security gap analysis, data collection, general cloud security, employee training, and more.

-Some initial research is first required to understand the StateRAMP requirements.
-Finding a third-party assessor like Continuum GRC can smooth the process, There’s a readiness assessment which is optional, but it will better help identify security gaps for compliance that need to be addressed.
+Some initial research is first required to understand the GovRAMP requirements.
+Finding a third-party assessor like Continuum GRC can smooth the process.
+There’s a readiness assessment, which is optional, but it will better help identify security gaps for compliance that need to be addressed.

-There are various report levels that need to be addressed detailing specific security controls and procedures, plans of actions, secure cloud services, and the like.
+There are various report levels that need to be addressed, detailing specific security controls and procedures, plans of action, secure cloud services, and the like.
 Extensive documentation is also required, followed by an executive summary for review by the government.
 An experienced third-party assessor can expertly navigate your organization through this complex path to achieve this important certification.

 Why Choose US?